XtremeOwnage/Web/docs/blog/posts/Solar/june-2023-lessons-learned.md

 #### Server Loads

-While- most households could actually go most of a day on 20kwh with ease- in my particular case- I have a rack full of servers hosting things.

-Things like this website.
-Things like https://lemmyonline.com/, My NVR... etc.

-All together, I have around 400-700 watts of energy, running 24/7 providing services both internally, and externally.

-While downsizing is an option, it cannot be done without loss of functionality in other areas.
+While most households can comfortably function on 20kWh of energy throughout a day, my specific situation is unique due to the presence of a full rack of servers dedicated to hosting various services.
+These services include my personal website, https://lemmyonline.com/, and my NVR, among others.

+Collectively, the servers in my setup consume around 400-700 watts of power, operating non-stop to provide both internal and external services.
+Although the option to downsize is available, such a move would unavoidably result in diminished functionality in other essential aspects.
-However, one area I have improved on after the fact, is ensuring all critical loads are running in my kubernetes cluster.

-This, allows me the flexibility to shutting down my "BIG" server (which is responsible for 300-400w of overall load).
-The remaining servers will only sip around 10w-20w each to run my kubernetes cluster, firewall, home automation, NVR, etc.
+Nonetheless, I have made improvements to the setup by ensuring that all critical operations are now handled within my Kubernetes cluster.
+This strategic arrangement grants me the flexibility to power down my substantial "BIG" server, which accounts for a load of 300-400 watts.
+The remaining servers then operate at a mere 10-20 watts each, dedicated to running the Kubernetes cluster, firewall, home automation, NVR, and more.

-Although- my big server, also hosts over 100 terabytes worth of content.
-But, this content will generally be OK, shut-down overnight.
+It's worth noting that the larger server also hosts a significant volume of content, exceeding 100 terabytes.
+Fortunately, this content can generally tolerate being shut down overnight without issue.

-Altogether, my server rack is responsible for over half of the off-peak power load.
+In totality, my server rack shoulders the responsibility for more than half of the off-peak power consumption.

 #### HVAC Loads